NeuroTechX/ntx_slack_archive/devices.md

 >
 We are planning on recording with open BCI soon to test the signal quality.
 I heard from one of our collaborator that the quality of the signal is way better when recording on the sd cars.
 I was wondering if there is a particular card that you would recommend? (thanks for all the help by the way!)

+9/8/2017 5:31 PM

+ **aj** :

+ >You need a class 10.
+I also think saving to an sd has the benefit of not dropping packets.